Preterm Premature Rupture Of Membranes

 The doctor will provide treatment with antibiotics and steroids.
 The doctor may attempt to delay delivery until completion of 33 weeks gestation.

-Researchers are investigating ways to prevent PPROM.
+There are no current guidelines to prevent PPROM.
 Taking preventive antibiotics during the second and third trimester may reduce your risk.
-You can also take steps for a healthier pregnancy, like quitting smoking .
+You can also take steps for a healthier pregnancy, like quitting smoking.

 American Pregnancy Association

 The Society of Obstetricians and Gynaecologists of Canada (SOGC)

 Jeffcoat MK, Hauth JC, Geurs NC, et al. Periodontal disease and premature birth: Results of a pilot intervention.
 J Periodontology.
 2003;74(8);1214.